NOAA-EDAB/Rpath/CONTRIBUTING.md

 - **Review the documentation** before opening a new issue.

 - **Be specific.** Describe the problem in detail.
 What did you expect to happen?
 What actually happened?
 What were you doing when the problem occurred?
 What version of the library are you using?
 What version of the OS are you running?
-What version of Xcode are you using?

 - **Provide a reproducible example (e.g. [reprex](https://reprex.tidyverse.org/))** If possible, provide a minimal, complete, and verifiable example that reproduces the issue.
 This is often the most important part of a bug report.
 If you can provide a sample project that reproduces the issue, that is even better!